 A trainee made great changes to her eating habits a few weeks ago.
 She decided it was time to start eating mostly real, minimally processed foods.
 In order to get even better results, she vowed to not simply eat mostly real foods, she was going to eat nothing but real foods.
 After all, if eating real food most of the time (and enjoying not-super-healthy foods occasionally and in moderate amounts) was good, then eating them exclusively was much better.
 (For sake of the example, we’ll call this eating “clean.”)

 She managed to turn down “dirty” foods for a few weeks, and was proud of her discipline and willpower.
 But then, she just couldn’t take it anymore.
-She was craving the Girl Scout cookies that had been in the pantry for weeks, so she decided to have a few.
+She was craving the Girl Scout cookies, a self-professed guilty-pleasure food, that had been in the pantry for weeks, so she decided to have a few.
 After eating a few she rationalized, “Well, I screwed up and ate something ‘dirty,’ so what does it matter if I eat more?”

 And eat more she did.
 She devoured the whole sleeve of delectable cookie-goodness.

 Immediately she was stricken with guilt.
 “I was doing so well.
 How can I make up for this slip-up?” was her response.
 Her choice for an appropriate course of action was to make tomorrow’s workout tougher, and longer.
 And eat less tomorrow, too, to compound the damage control efforts.